Steelers Hall of Fame running back Franco Harris dies at 72

-Harris' son Dok told The Associated Press his father died overnight.
+Harris' son, Dok, told The Associated Press on Wednesday that his father died overnight.
 No cause of death was given.

 Harris ran for 12,120 yards and won four Super Bowl rings with the Pittsburgh Steelers in the 1970s, a dynasty that began in earnest when Harris decided to keep running during a last-second heave by Steelers quarterback Terry Bradshaw in a playoff game against Oakland in 1972.

-With Pittsburgh trailing 7-6 and facing fourth-and-10 from their own 40 yard line and 22 seconds remaining in the fourth quarter, Bradshaw drifted back and threw deep to running back Frenchy Fuqua.
+With Pittsburgh trailing 7-6 and facing fourth-and-10 from its own 40-yard line and 22 seconds remaining in the fourth quarter, Bradshaw drifted back and threw deep to running back Frenchy Fuqua.
 Fuqua and Oakland defensive back Jack Tatum collided, sending the ball careening back toward midfield in the direction of Harris.
+Game officials weren't sure who deflected the pass; replays were inconclusive.

 "That play really represents our teams of the '70s," Harris said after the "Immaculate Reception" was voted the greatest play in NFL history during the league's 100th anniversary season in 2020.